Guided Flows for Generative Modeling and Decision Making: Abstract

 \section{Abstract}

-Classifier-free guidance is a key component for improving the performance of conditional generative models for many downstream tasks.
-It drastically improves the quality of samples produced, but has so far only been used for diffusion models.
-Flow Matching (FM), an alternative simulation-free approach, trains Continuous Normalizing Flows (CNFs) based on regressing vector fields.
-It remains an open question whether classifier-free guidance can be performed for Flow Matching models, and to what extent does it improve performance.
-In this paper, we explore the usage of Guided Flows for a variety of downstream applications involving conditional image generation, speech synthesis, and reinforcement learning.
-In particular, we are the first to apply flow models to the offline reinforcement learning setting.
-We also show that Guided Flows significantly improves the sample quality in image generation and zero-shot text-to-speech synthesis, and can make use of drastically low amounts of computation without affecting the agent's overall performance.
+Classifier-free guidance is a key component for enhancing the performance of conditional generative models across diverse tasks.
+While it has previously demonstrated remarkable improvements for the sample quality, it has only been exclusively employed for diffusion models.
+In this paper, we integrate classifier-free guidance into Flow Matching (FM) models, an alternative simulation-free approach that trains Continuous Normalizing Flows (CNFs) based on regressing vector fields.
+We explore the usage of \emph{Guided Flows} for a variety of downstream applications.
+We show that Guided Flows significantly improves the sample quality in conditional image generation and zero-shot text-to-speech synthesis, boasting state-of-the-art performance.
+Notably, we are the first to apply flow models for plan generation in the offline reinforcement learning setting, showcasing a 10x speedup in computation compared to diffusion models while maintaining comparable performance.